 - Talk about your employees, team, and work environment: Likewise, if your brand provides an exceptional work environment or is a certified B Corp (like The Good!), tell customers.
 Show team pictures and founder messages.
 The same Morning Consult survey found more customers value employee treatment than whether your items are in stock when they make a purchase.

 This logic extends to how you source your materials, too.
-For example, Allbirds does a good job highlighting animal welfare.
+For example, Allbirds does a good job of highlighting animal welfare.
 Messaging similar to this is great material for a thank you page.

 - Showcase happy customers: Lastly, a great way to convince customers they’ve made a great purchase is to show them how happy other customers are with the same or similar purchase.
 Incorporate user-generated content such as reviews, testimonials, or social media posts to assuage any lingering concerns.
 As a bonus, this may encourage customers to share their own positive experience with you as well.